antonio-lolic-typeqast/envoy-deploy/readme.md

-# Laravel Envoy Deploy
+# Laravel And Magento Deploy Envoy Deploy

-This repository includes an Envoy.blade.php script that is designed to provide a basic "zero-downtime" deployment option using the open-source [Laravel Envoy](http://laravel.com/docs/5.4/envoy) tool.
+Deployment of Laravel and Magento application using a simple setup.
+Deployment info are posted on Slack channel and healthcheck URL is a verification that deployment succeed.

 ## Requirements